Centri3/reference/src/attributes/type_system.md

   Message::Reaction(type) => { },
   Message::Quit => { },
 }

+// Cannot match on a non-exhaustive unit struct without a wildcard. let Marker { } = marker;
 ```

 It's also not allowed to cast non-exhaustive types from foreign crates.